How to Visit the Jewish Quarter NYC

 Typical Hebrew signs| ©Hellotickets

-Williamsburg's Orthodox Jewish community is the largest in the US.
-Its inhabitants are Hasidic Jews (a branch within Orthodox Judaism) who came to the country from Hungary to escape World War II and are known for their strict adherence to Halacha, the compilation of the main Jewish laws.
+The Orthodox Jewish community of Williamsburg is the largest in the USA.
+Its inhabitants are Hasidic Jews (a branch within Orthodox Judaism) who came to the country from Hungary fleeing World War II and are characterised by their firm adherence to Halacha, the compilation of the main Jewish laws.

 In a cosmopolitan city like New York, where there is a constant cultural mix, the hermeticism of this Orthodox Jewish community is striking, as they hardly mix with others.
 In fact, in the South Williamsburg neighbourhood they have absolutely everything: shops, banks, temples, schools, doctors... enough to make life easy without having to go out.
 It is like a city within a city.